tlenex/node-busmq/README.md

 A queue of messages.

-Messages are consumed in they order that they are pushed into the queue.
+Messages are pushed to the queue and consumed from it in they order that they were pushed.
-Once a message is consumed, it will never be consumed again.

 Any number of clients can produce messages to a queue, and any number of consumers can consume messages from a queue.
-A message is consumed by one consumer at most.

-#### Attach and detach
+#### Attach and Detach

 Pushing messages and consuming them requires attaching to the queue.
 The queue will remain in existence for as long as it has at least one client attached to it.